Animals Used for Fur

 Originally found only in South America in communities of up to 100 members, chinchillas are now bred by fur farmers or pet store distributors who then sell them as “pets” to often ill-informed people.
 Captive chinchillas live for around 15 years, but some have been known to live up to 20 years or more.
 Chinchillas are naturally skittish.
 They also have delicate bones and generally dislike being held.

 Chinchillas express themselves with a variety of vocalizations, including barks, chirps, and squeaks.
-They can make calm, loving chirps for potential mates as well as loud, aggressive barks when spooked.
+They can make calm, loving chirps for potential partner as well as loud, aggressive barks when spooked.
 Active and inquisitive by nature, chinchillas need to exercise and satisfy their curiosity—two activities that are denied them on fur farms.

 The demand for chinchilla fur has resulted in their near extinction.
 On a fur farm in Midland, Michigan, PETA investigators observed that chinchillas were suffering from painful seizures after being electrocuted or having their necks broken while they were still conscious.